VentreTech/gatsby-starter-hero-blog/content/posts/2017-10-03--be-who-you-are/index.md

 ---
-title: Using the right metrics to win.
+title: Using the right metrics to win
 category: "Analytics"
 cover: analysis-chart.jpg
 author: wwbtc